-Heavy duty industry standard 11 gauge steel, knurled chin up bar, 3″x 3″ verticle support columns and a 1000lb weight capacity, you would think we were talking about a commercial gym power rack and we are!
-The
+Heavy-duty industry-standard 11 gauge steel, knurled chin-up bar, 3″x 3″ verticle support columns and a 1000lb weight capacity, you would think we were talking about a commercial gym power rack and we are!

 A commercially rated rack, the GPR378 is going to be able to take a beating, 11 gauge 3″ x “3 tensile strength steel is just what we are looking for, too many of the cheaper racks are made from the thinner 12-14 gauge steel this will make them light and inevitably unstable.

 Industry standard or commercial standard for a power rack is 11″ gauge and it’s excellent to see a home gym power rack with the standard gauge steel.

 Commercial grade steel will make this rack one heavy beast to put up and assemble but when you have done this, you can be assured this thing will have minimal wobble when performing exercises such as chin-ups or out of rack barbell work.